1938 Idaho Vandals football team

 The 1938 Idaho Vandals football team represented the University of Idaho in the 1938 college football season.
 The Vandals were led by fourth-year head coach Ted Bank and were members of the Pacific Coast Conference.
 Home games were played on campus in Moscow at Neale Stadium, in its second season.

-Season

 Led on the field by passing halfback Hal Roise, Idaho compiled a 6–3–1 overall record and were 2–3–1 in the PCC.

 After an opening win at Oregon State, the Vandals went to Husky Stadium in Seattle and tied Washington, breaking a 13-game losing streak to the Huskies.
 The teams previously tied in 1907 and Idaho's only wins came in 1900 and 1905; the Huskies have won all 19 games in this series since, all in Seattle, last meeting in 2016.